-The study protocol has been approved by the Independent Scientific Advisory Committee (ISAC) in March 2021 (#20_000185).
+The study protocol has been approved by the ISAC in March 2021 (#20_000185).
 ISAC is a non-statutory expert advisory body established in 2006 by the Secretary of State for Health to provide scientific advice on research requests to access data provided by CPRD.

-The primary aim is to inform clinical practice within the NHS and provide evidence for the future research in managing long-term consequences of hyperthyroidism and its treatment.
+The primary aim was to inform clinical practice within the NHS and to provide evidence for future research in managing long-term consequences of hyperthyroidism and its treatment.
 The dissemination plan targets audiences at various levels: clinical and academic as well as patients and public.
 To address the needs of the former, we are planning to share the findings at the scientific endocrinology meetings and to publish them in leading open-access peer-reviewed academic journals.
-The British Thyroid Foundation (BTF), a national community of patients with thyroid conditions in the UK, will play a key role in disseminating the results of the study to the public, patients and their families and carers.
+The BTF, a national community of patients with thyroid conditions in the UK, will play a key role in disseminating the results of the study to the public, patients and their families and carers.
 The BTF will share results via traditional and social media channels.